karptonite/geekcache/README.md

 GeekCache will be installable via Composer when it is released.

-This package has one package dependency: it requires a dependency injection container, and will work with either Pimple 1.1, or Laravel's container, which can be installed separately from the laravel framework by adding `"illuminate/container": "4.1.*"` to your composer.json file.
+This package has one package dependency: it requires a dependency injection container, and will work with **either** Pimple 1.1, or Laravel's container, which can be installed separately from the laravel framework by adding `"illuminate/container": "4.1.*"` to your composer.json file.

-geekcache also requires a key/value storage system for the back end.
+GeekCache also requires a key/value storage system for the back end.
 Currently, GeekCache is implemented for only one system: Memcached, using either the Memcache or Memcached PECL extension.